310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 tags:
 - Event Story
 - Akira
 description: "[ES!!]
-It is Kanata's turn to be the commander of Ryuseitai.
-The other members are bewildered by Kanata's peculiar practice methods, but then Kanata suddenly informs them about something…"
+It is Kanata’s turn to be the commander of Ryuseitai.
+The other members are bewildered by Kanata’s peculiar practice methods, but then Kanata suddenly informs them about something…"
 ---
 <div class="three-wrapper" style="--storyColor:#965e7d;--storyColor-rgb:150,94,125;--storyColor-h:326.8;--storyColor-s: 23%;--storyColor-l:47.8%;">
     <div class="info-area">